HackerYou/HYFallBootcamp2014/4-Wordpress/Week 8/Day 3/custom_taxonomies.md

 ## Exercise: Add custom taxonomies to your portfolio

-Add a custom taxonomy or two to your portfolio.
-The taxonomies can be used to organize and filter your portfolio.
-Users could click on "HTML/CSS" to see work that involves only those technologies, "Wordpress" to see themes, "JavaScript" to see the apps that you have built, etc. Be creative!
+1. Add a custom taxonomy or two to your portfolio, which can be used to organize and filter your portfolio.
+For example, users could click on "HTML/CSS" to see work that involves only those technologies, "Wordpress" to see themes, "JavaScript" to see the apps that you have built, etc. Be creative!
+2. Try displaying the selected taxonomy term(s) to a single portfolio page (e.g. "Project type: JavaScript, HTML/CSS")
+3. **Bonus**: If you want your portfolio to be even more easily browseable, you can generate links to each of your taxonomy terms, which, when clicked, will list only the items in that specific term.
+Try that out!